Alfredo Balli: the murderous Mexican doctor who inspired the Hannibal Lecter movie

 This strange dialogue between the two later inspired the scene recreated in the movies by Anthony Hopkins as Hannibal Lecter and Jodi Foster as agent Clarice Starling in The Silence of the Lambs.

 The conversation continued for a few more minutes, until the prison director, Miguel Guadiana Barra, knocked on the door of the office where the journalist and the doctor were gathered to announce that their time was over.
 Harris thanked Ballí Treviño and invited him to have a drink or lunch with him if he ever traveled to Texas, still unaware that he was an inmate.

 Harris recalled the scene years later: "Looking back I can't recall any trace of irony in his response.
 'Thank you, Mr. Harris.
 I certainly will, when I travel again.'"
 As they left the place where they had had the interview, Harris asked the warden how long Ballí Treviño had been working there as a doctor.

 "Man, don't you know who he is?
 The doctor is a murderer," the official told the journalist and told him how he had packed his victim's body in a small cardboard box.
 "He'll never leave this place.
 He's crazy," he told Harris.
 Intrigued, Harris asked him why he had then seen other patients heading to the office.
-The warden told him that he was a good doctor and that "with poor people he doesn't act insane."
+The warden told him that he was a good doctor and that "with poor people, he doesn't act insane."

 The young reporter kept that encounter in his memory and dusted it off 25 years later when he wrote The Silence of the Lambs.
 Although in reality the first trace of "Dr. Salazar", as Harris identified him, appeared in his 1981 novel The Red Dragon.
-There readers had their first encounter with the brilliant psychiatrist and cannibal who starred Hopkins in the 1990s and in 2003 was declared the #1 movie villain by the American Film Institute.
+Their readers had their first encounter with the brilliant psychiatrist and cannibal who starred by Hopkins in the 1990s and in 2003 was declared the #1 movie villain by the American Film Institute.